nuejs/nue/packages/nuejs.org/docs/styling.md

 ## Writing good, modern CSS

 In Nue, writing CSS is about simplicity, efficiency, and ensuring that your styles grow effortlessly with your project.
-Rather than relying on complex methodologies like BEM or pre-processors like SASS, Nue embraces the native strengths of CSS—its cascading nature, global scope, and modern features like nesting.
+Rather than relying on complex methodologies like BEM or pre-processors like SASS, Nue embraces the native strengths of CSS — its cascading nature, global scope, and modern features like nesting.

 The key to scalable CSS is **reusability** and **consistency**.
 By structuring your styles with a solid **design system** and using CSS variables for global tokens like typography, colors, and spacing, you create a single source of truth for your design.
 This minimizes repetition and ensures that your styles are adaptable and easy to maintain.